2017–18 Temple Owls women's basketball team

 The 2017–18 Temple Owls women's basketball team represented Temple University during the 2017–18 NCAA Division I women's basketball season.
 The season marked the fifth for the Owls as members of the American Athletic Conference.
 The Owls, led by tenth year head coach Tonya Cardoza, played their home games at McGonigle Hall and the Liacouras Center.

-They finished the season 12–19, 3–13 in AAC play to finish a tie for last place.
+The team finished the season 12–19, 3–13 in AAC play to finish a tie for last place.
 They advanced to the quarterfinals of the American Athletic Conference women's tournament, where they lost to UCF.

 Media

-All Owls home games will have video streaming on Owls TV, ESPN3, or AAC Digital.
-Road games will typically be streamed on the opponents website, though conference road games could also appear on ESPN3 or AAC Digital.
+All Owls home games have video streaming on Owls TV, ESPN3, or AAC Digital.
+Road games are typically streamed on the opponent's website, though conference road games may also appear on ESPN3 or AAC Digital.
 There are no radio broadcasts for Owls women's basketball games.